By: Ross Brewer, Ph.D., Exemplars President

 At least 75% of the test questions on the STAAR, the assessment designed to evaluate performance in achieving the TEKS, will incorporate math content and process standards, including problem solving.

 How Exemplars Supports Problem Solving

 So how does Exemplars tackle the problem-solving imperative facing today’s teachers and students in Texas?
-We were founded more than 25 years ago with a single mission: to engage students’ interests and develop their abilities to problem-solve in today’s world.
+We were founded 30 years ago with a single mission: to engage students’ interests and develop their abilities to problem-solve in today’s world.
 From the beginning, the focus of our mathematics material has been on the following process standards: problem solving, reasoning, communication, representation and connections.
 Exemplars tasks are designed to help teachers instruct students in mathematical problem solving and to allow students to demonstrate their understanding of problem solving.

 Our latest K–5 material, Problem Solving for TEKS, offers teachers supplemental performance tasks to develop their students’ problem-solving and critical-thinking skills.
 By organizing the new TEKS into rich Units of Study, this resource is designed to assist Texas educators in teaching a focused mathematics curriculum.
 Our real-world tasks, rubrics and anchor papers are designed to encourage: